chat text

 Lane-splitting is the term used for motorcyclists who ride between lanes of slow-moving or stopped traffic.
 Oftentimes, lane-splitting accidents happen because of a driver who can’t see the motorcyclist coming.

-Excessive speed remains a significant contributor to motorcycle accidents.
+Excessive speed remains a significant contributor to bike accidents.
 When a driver speeds, they can’t make quick judgments or reactions to oncoming traffic or neighboring vehicles.

 Alcohol-impaired drivers pose a serious threat to motorcyclists, leading to devastating accidents.
 These accidents make up an unfortunately large amount of collisions and deaths on Arizona roadways.